 With over 20 years of global medical and clinical research experience in infectious and respiratory disease and clinical medicine, Dr. Momméja-Marin joined Chimerix as Vice President, Clinical Research in 2010.
 Most recently, he was Senior Medical Director, Infectious Diseases, for i3 Research Limited, a contract research organization, where he was the lead therapeutic expert in infectious diseases.
 His background includes numerous Phase 1 through Phase 4 clinical trials, including more than 25 late-stage trials, and interactions with regulatory Agencies worldwide.
 Previously, Dr. Momméja-Marin was Director of Clinical Research for Gilead Sciences, Inc., where he was responsible for the global development of hepatitis B and hepatitis C programs.
 He also held the positions of Clinical Research Physician at Triangle Pharmaceuticals and Physician of Internal Medicine and Infectious Diseases at Assistance Publique- Hôpitaux de Paris in France.
 Dr. Momméja-Marin received a medical degree from Paris VII University, France.
 He is certified in internal medicine and multiple subspecialties.

-Dr. Alrutz joined Chimerix in 2012 as Corporate Counsel.
+Dr. Alrutz joined Chimerix in 2012 and in September 2104 he was named Vice President, General Counsel.
 From 2002 to 2011, Dr. Alrutz was counsel to Trimeris, Inc. (NASDAQ: TRMS) serving in a variety of in-house positions, most recently as General Counsel.
 While at Trimeris, Dr. Alrutz had primary responsibility and oversight of the company’s legal department during the development and commercialization of FUZEON®, a first-in-class viral fusion inhibitor for the treatment of HIV.
 Dr. Alrutz received his JD from Duke University School of Law and his PhD in molecular biology from the Tufts University, Sackler School of Biomedical Sciences.
 He received his B.A. from the University of Pennsylvania